canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2020_Tian_subcortical_v1.1/README.md

 this repo is the contribution of canlabCore atlas objects.

-This atlas was generated in a hierarchical fashion with finer and finer parcellations at each hierarchy until a natural stopping condition in the parcellation algorithm was reached (see Tian et al \[2020\] Nat Neuro for details).
+This atlas was generated in a hierarchical fashion with finer and finer parcellations at each level until a natural stopping condition in the parcellation algorithm was reached (see Tian et al \[2020\] Nat Neuro for details).
 Different parcellations are indicated by the "scale", and there are 4.
 Furthermore, This atlas is provided registered to two different reference templates for use with FSL/HCP or fMRIprep data